seekersoftec/quantinaut/README.md

 <!-- --- -->

-**Nautilus AI** — *An open-source, fully autonomous algorithmic trading platform integrating machine learning, quantitative analysis, and feature engineering to deliver adaptive, high-performance strategies in real-time markets.*
+**Quantinaut** — *An open-source, fully autonomous algorithmic trading platform integrating machine learning, quantitative analysis, and feature engineering to deliver adaptive, high-performance strategies in real-time markets.*

 <!-- --- -->

 ## 🚀 Introduction

-Welcome to **Nautilus AI** — your gateway to the future of algorithmic trading!
+Welcome to **Quantinaut** — your gateway to the future of algorithmic trading!
 This project brings together the power of machine learning and the speed of the [Nautilus Trader](https://github.com/nautechsystems/nautilus_trader/) framework to build intelligent, adaptive trading bots.
-Whether you're a quant, a developer, or just curious about AI in finance, Nautilus AI is designed to help you experiment, learn, and deploy cutting-edge trading strategies.
+Whether you're a quant, a developer, or just curious about AI in finance, Quantinaut is designed to help you experiment, learn, and deploy cutting-edge trading strategies.

 ---

 ## 🌟 Project Vision

-Nautilus AI aims to:
+Quantinaut aims to:
 - Empower traders and researchers to build robust, autonomous trading systems.
 - Leverage state-of-the-art ML algorithms for both predictive indicators and strategy optimization.
 - Enable rapid experimentation and validation in realistic market environments.

 ---

-## 🧠 How Nautilus AI Works
+## 🧠 How Quantinaut Works

-Nautilus AI separates **where** different types of machine learning shine in a trading stack:
+Quantinaut separates **where** different types of machine learning shine in a trading stack:

 - **Reinforcement Learning (RL):** Powers trading strategies, making smart decisions with full market and portfolio context.
 - **Supervised & Unsupervised Learning:** Fuels predictive indicators, forecasting market variables like price direction, volatility, and order flow.